rackerlabs/support-how-to/content/how-to/cloud-servers/manually-enable-auto-updates-on-rhel-and-centos-public-cloud-servers/index.md

    updates, as shown in the following example:

        # Pass any given parameter to yum, as run in all the scripts invoked
        # by this package.
-Be aware that this is global, and yum is invoked in
-       # several modes by these scripts for which your own parameter might not
+YUM_PARAMETER gets passed directly to yum.
+       # Make sure to single quote globs and double quote the variable contents.
+       # YUM_PARAMETER="--exclude='kernel*' --exclude='grub*'"
+       # Above would help exclude kernel and grub updates and stick to your
-       # be appropriate
+       # desired version.
        YUM_PARAMETER=

        # Don't install, just check (valid: yes|no)